-Nancy Kranich teaches at the Rutgers University School of Communication and Information and conducts special projects for the Rutgers University Libraries.
-She served as President of the American Library Association in 2000-2001, focusing on the role of libraries in democracies.
+Nancy Kranich serves as a Teaching Professor in the Master of Information program and coordinates the Library and Information Science concentration at the Rutgers University School of Communication and Information.
+She has also conducted special projects at the Rutgers University Libraries.
+The American Library Association elected her as its millennial president in 2000-2001, focusing on the role of libraries in democracies.
 A tireless champion of the public’s information rights, Kranich has spoken out against censorship, filtering, privatization, and other attempts to limit public access to vital information.
-While President, Kranich led ALA’s Children’s Internet Protection Act (CIPA) lawsuit against the government and she attended both the District and Supreme Court hearings.
-She also authored Smart Voting Starts @ your library.
+While President of ALA, Kranich led ALA’s Children’s Internet Protection Act (CIPA) lawsuit and she attended both the District and Supreme Court hearings.
 Prior to her Presidency, she spearheaded ALA's freedom of information and Internet filtering advocacy initiatives, formed the Coalition on Government Information, and established the James Madison Awards honoring champions of the public's right to know.
-She has testified several times before Congress, attended annual legislative days at the state and national levels, and participated in White House briefings on a number of issues.
+She has testified several times before Congress, attended annual legislative days at the state and national levels, and participated in White House briefings on several issues.

 Kranich has chaired and served on a number of ALA committees that deal with information policy and intellectual freedom issues, including the Committee on Legislation, the Legislation Assembly, the Committee on Legislation Copyright Subcommittee, the Committee on Legislation Telecommunications Subcommittee, and the Intellectual Freedom Committee (IFC).
-She is currently a trustee of the ALA Leroy C. Merritt Humanitarian Fund and has previously served as a trustee of the Freedom to Read Foundation.
-In addition, Kranich founded and chairs the ALA Center for Civic Life Advisory Committee and the Libraries Foster Community Engagement Membership Initiative Group, and was a member of the core planning and implementation teams for the ALA/Harwood Institute for Public Innovation Libraries Transforming Communities initiative, and serves as an advisor to the Libraries Transform Communities Models for Change program.
-While chair of the IFC, she led the Association’s efforts to oppose several provisions of the USA PATRIOT Act and promote privacy.
-In that role, she launched the ALA Privacy Tool Kit and revised the Libraries and the Internet Tool Kit.
-She also chaired the IFC’s Subcommittee on Media Diversity, which published Fostering Media Diversity in Libraries: Strategies and Actions.
+She has also served as a trustee of the ALA Leroy C. Merritt Humanitarian Fund and the Freedom to Read Foundation.
+In addition, Kranich founded the ALA Center for Civic Life and the Libraries Foster Community Engagement Membership Initiative Group, and was a member of the core planning and implementation teams for the ALA/Harwood Institute for Public Innovation Libraries Transforming Communities initiative, and served as an advisor to the Libraries Transform Communities Models for Change program and to the recently published book: Ask, Listen, Empower: Grounding Your Library Work in Community Engagement.
 She is the 2015 recipient of ALA’s Ken Haycock Award for the promotion of librarianship and was named in 2016 to the Freedom to Read Foundation Roll of Honor.

 New York University